alfonzso/minidlna-manager/README.md

-# minidlna-manager
 ## Manage minidlna-server which is running in docker

+### Main functionality: Restart minidlna server with rescan all of your media.

-This app ( manager ) is a "simple" http server, which will restart minidlna-server container at a remote host or in local machine.
+This app ( manager ) is a "simple" http server, which will restart minidlna-server container at a remote host or in local host.

 ### Example for minidlna-server:
 ```yaml